All Words > Farctate

 Examples of Farctate in a sentence

-"Jim was completely farctate following his third serving of Thanksgiving dinner."
+"Jim was completely farctate following his third serving of Christmas dinner."

 "It was hard to fit the final items into the farctate moving van, so we carried some with us in the cab."